simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="vars"></a>
 + **var<sub>1</sub>  ...  var<sub>n</sub>**<br/>
 These columns represent the dataset variables (measurements).
 Please rename them to names appropriate for your data.
 Please do not include units in these columns; units are recorded in the ["vars_meta_data"](#variable-metadata) sheet.
-Leave a given cell empty for those instances when data was not taken and a value is missing.
-Please review the example datasets listed in the <a href="#introduction">introduction</a> for more information.
+Leave a given cell empty for those instances when data was not taken and a value is missing. <!--- Comment for Mohammad: Do I remember that you do NOT want people to include things link NA, etc?
+If so, I think should explictly state this. --> Please review the example datasets listed in the <a href="#introduction">introduction</a> for more information.
 ------------------------------------------

 <br/><br/>